Easy pan fried brussels sprouts with smoky bacon and balsamic drizzle! The perfect vegetable side dish for Christmas and Thanksgiving!

 🍴 Serving suggestions

-Serve the pan-fried Brussels sprouts for Christmas lunch (or Thanksgiving), alongside roast turkey AND beef, polenta roast potatoes, garlic sweet potato mash, slow cooker red cabbage, honey roast parsnips and carrots, bread sauce, devils on horseback, cauliflower cheese, and sausagemeat stuffing!
+Serve the pan-fried Brussels sprouts for Christmas lunch with roast turkey and beef, polenta roast potatoes, garlic sweet potato mash, slow cooker red cabbage, honey roast parsnips and carrots, bread sauce, devils on horseback, cauliflower cheese, and sausagemeat stuffing!

 📖 Variations